 How Long is a Nursing Program in France?

 We hope this article on the best nursing schools in France was helpful.
-If you want more information, make sure to also check out the Study in France and the Available Programs in Europe for International Students pages.
+For more information, make sure to also check out the Study in France and Available Programs in Europe for International Students pages.